Writer Photo

 Once your Visa is granted you will be notified online.
 Using this, you can board your plane to India and the Visa would be stamped on your arrival in India.
 While similar, it is still not exactly a Visa on arrival and it would be a lot less cumbersome than couriering your passports or having to line up outside an Indian Embassy/consulate.

-India Visa - (Photo Credits) India Visa (Photo Credits)
+E-Visa and Visa on Arrival for India India Visa (Photo Credits)

 Which countries can avail of e-visa for India?

-Overall, so far these following countries are eligible, the most predominant ones being United States of America, United Kingdom, Germany, France, Australia, New Zealand.
+Overall, so far the following countries are eligible, the most predominant ones being the United States of America, the United Kingdom, Germany, France, Australia, and New Zealand.

 Here is a Detailed Guide for Travelling from Australia to India